Home » Zero-Shot vs. One-Shot vs. Few-Shot Prompting (+ Templates)

 Pros:

-- Flexibility: Can handle a wide range of topics without customization.
+• Flexible: Handles a wide range of topics without setup.

 Cons:

-One-shot prompting relies on providing the AI with a single example before it processes a task.
-This technique gives the AI some guidance on how to perform the task, which can improve accuracy and reduce ambiguity.
-A one-shot prompt is still relatively simple but gives more structure to the AI’s output.
+One-shot prompting relies on providing the AI model with a single example before it processes a task.
+This technique gives the model some guidance on how to perform the task, which can improve accuracy and reduce ambiguity.
+A one-shot prompt is still relatively simple but gives more structure to the AI model’s output.

 Example of One-Shot Prompting